 Telephone quotation clerks provide pricing information by phone — typically in industrial, financial, or specialized commercial settings — handling pricing requests and recording the inquiries.

-A typical day involves steady inbound call work — taking pricing requests, looking up information, providing quotes, and documenting the inquiries.
+Workdays involve steady inbound call work — taking pricing requests, looking up information, providing quotes, and documenting the inquiries.
+The work tends to require accurate pricing under time pressure, and small errors in quotes create real problems for both the customer and the company.

 Collaboration involves customers, sales teams, and back-office pricing teams.
-What's harder than expected is the precision required — pricing errors create real problems, and providing wrong quotes affects sales.
+What's harder than expected is the precision required — pricing errors create real problems, and providing wrong quotes affects sales and customer trust in ways that take longer to repair than to make.

 Where this role sits in the broader career landscape — and where it can take you.